apphp/ai-with-php-examples/README.md

 ## Live DEMO

-You may find live demo for these examples on official website: https://aiwithphp.org/examples/
+You may find live demo for these examples on official website:
+<a href="https://aiwithphp.org/examples/" target="_blank" rel="noopener noreferrer">https://aiwithphp.org/examples/</a>

 ## Using Libraries for UI
   - Chart.js [https://www.chartjs.org/](https://www.chartjs.org/)